NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Armor Specialist.md

 **Prerequisites** Sentinel Dedication
 * * *
-You have trained hard to optimize your armor's protective qualities.
-You gain the armor specialization effects of medium and heavy armor.
+You have trained hard to optimize your armor's unique protective qualities to maximize the materials used in its creation.
+You gain the armor specialization effects for all armors you are proficient with.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*